 This applies to all students whether they follow a tertiary studies pathway or a vocational education pathway.
 The program aims to enhance the opportunities offered to students through an established network of mentoring and practical real-world experiences provided by both internal and external individuals, business and educational institutions.

 The St Margaret’s Student Pathways & Futures team support students with their subject selection, SET planning and career guidance, ensuring students build resilience, leadership capabilities and life skills.

-Under the leadership of the Head of Faculty – Student Pathways & Futures and the Careers Counsellor, St Margaret’s works to support current students in making the best possibly decisions related to their work and study.
+Under the leadership of the Head of Faculty – Student Pathways & Futures and the Careers team, St Margaret’s works to support current students in making the best possibly decisions related to their work and study.
 Through various opportunities and activities targeted to specific individual needs, our aim to provide students with all possible opportunities to succeed in their desired field.

 The Careers & Portfolio Pathways Program is tailored to a student’s requirements on a case-by-case basis and is dependent upon their year level and aspirations for the future.

 The Student Pathways & Futures Office (Careers & Portfolio Pathways) is located in the Senior Library and open to all year levels.
 Students are most welcome to drop in before and after school or during break times.
 Parents and students requiring a longer meeting, or specific time, should book an appointment through the POD page.

 All St Margaret’s parents and students are encouraged to visit the Student Pathways & Futures POD page which will keep them up to date with the latest career news and opportunities.